subhadeepseal1-coder/Marketing-and-Retail-Analytics/README.md

 # Marketing-and-Retail-Analytics
 Trend, Menu and Price analysis of one of Cafe Chain's restaurant
 Course: Marketing & Retail Analytics
 Analyzed the Point of sale data of a Cafe chain for one of its restaurants.
-Did trend analysis, menu analysis and price analysis to investigate ways to increase revenues and proposed recommendations.\r\n
+Did trend analysis, menu analysis and price analysis to investigate ways to increase revenues and proposed recommendations.

 Skills & Tools Covered:
 Python